George Barnes (musician)

-George Warren Barnes (July 17, 1921– September 5, 1977) was an American swing jazz guitarist.
-He was also a conductor and arranger of music, and became the youngest ever for NBC when he was hired by them in that role at the age of seventeen.
-At this age he was considered a great player by many musicians including Tommy Dorsey, and Jimmy McPartland.
-Barnes also later became a recording engineer.
-During his career Barnes recorded with singers Mel Tormé, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Patti Page, Dinah Washington, Lena Horne, Billy Eckstine and Johnny Mathis among many others.
+George Warren Barnes (July 17, 1921– September 5, 1977) was an American jazz guitarist.
+He was also a conductor, composer, arranger, producer, author, and educator.
+He was hired by the NBC Orchestra at the age of 17, making him the youngest musician on staff.
+At 17, he was considered to be a great player by many musicians, including Tommy Dorsey, and Jimmy McPartland.
+Barnes was also proficient as a recording engineer.
+During his career, Barnes recorded with singers Mel Tormé, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Patti Page, Dinah Washington, Lena Horne, Billy Eckstine and Johnny Mathis among many others.

-He was an inspiration and influence to the musician Roy Clark and guitarists Herb Ellis and Merle Travis, among others.
+He was an inspiration to, and influenced guitarists Chet Atkins, Roy Clark, Herb Ellis and Merle Travis, among many others.